VinayParmar555/E-commerce/README.md

 This stops containers but keeps database data intact.

 ### 7. Production Deployment (Render)
-The application is deployed on Render using a Docker image pushed to Docker Hub.
+The application is deployed on Render directly from github repository.
+- Source: GitHub repository
+- Build & Deploy: Managed by Render
+- Auto-deploy enabled on every push to `main` branch

 ```bash
 https://e-commerce-ytgi.onrender.com/docs
 ```